 Filer tax year.
-Enter the tax year of the employer, entity, or individual on whom the tax is imposed.
+Enter the tax year of the employer, entity, or individual on whom the tax is imposed by using the plan year beginning and ending dates entered in Part I of Form 5500 or by using the tax year of the business return filed.